-Smoked Sausage Chili – simple, smoky and delicious; forget the ground beef, using smoked sausage instead is my new favourite way to make a hearty chili.
+Smoked Sausage Chili.
+Simple, smoky and delicious.
+Forget the ground beef, using smoked sausage instead is my new favourite way to make a hearty chili.

 This summer I’ve been experimenting even further making Bratwurst, Italian Sausage, English Cumberland Sausage and more.
 I’ve also become quite fond of my backyard smoker over the past few years and made my own smoked sausage this year too.

 I normally make at least 10 pounds of sausage at a time and freeze it in about 1 pound packages to use later.
-I had the last package of my smoked sausage left from the batch and wanted to use them in some sort of recipe to stretch them into a full meal.
+I had the last package of my smoked sausage left from the batch. of course, I just had to use them in some sort of recipe to stretch them into a full meal.

 - 3 tbsp olive oil

-- 1 small red onion diced
+- 1 small red onion, diced

-- 2 cloves garlic minced
+- 2 cloves garlic, minced

-- 1 stalk celery finely diced
+- 1 stalk celery, finely diced

-- 1 medium carrot finely diced
+- 1 medium carrot, finely diced

 - 2 cups plain tomato sauce

-- 28 ounce can diced tomatoes 3 1/2 cups
+- 28 ounce can diced tomatoes, 3 1/2 cups

-- 1 19 oz can red kidney beans rinsed and drained
+- 1 19 oz can red kidney beans, rinsed and drained

 - 2 tbsp chili powder